Started Business with Cash Journal entry is probably the initial accounting transaction.

 Also Read: Cash Coverage Ratio

-Which are the two accounts involved in the transaction started business with cash?
+Which are the two accounts involved in the transaction that started business with cash?

-For example, lets take a scenario – Ram started business with cash journal entry by borrowing $12,000 from his friend Dave.
+For example, let’s take a scenario – Ram started the business with a cash journal entry by borrowing $12,000 from his friend Dave.

 Cash GL is very evident from the transaction description.